M-Kolacz/basketball-team-selector/docs/templates/ui/high-level-ui-plan-generation.md

 - All auth handled by httpOnly cookies
 - No client-side token management
-- 401 responses trigger redirect to login
+- Authentication checks in server actions
 - No refresh token logic
 - No "Remember me" functionality